BruceEckel/WinterTechForum-hugo/content/welcome-letter/index.md

 Sound crazy?
 Can't possibly work?
-We've been doing events like this for 25 years, and the biggest complaint we get is, "I can't go to all the sessions!"
+We've been doing events like this for 25 years, and the biggest (and best) complaint we get is, "I can't go to all the sessions!"

 We also call it a "retreat."
-Afternoons are open time that people can use for going outside, or just relaxing.
+Afternoons are open time that people use for going outside, or just relaxing.
 However, afternoon workshops often spontaneously form, usually to more deeply explore a technology.
-People usually go out to lunch and dinner together or make meals in the rental houses, and we have evening activities: lightning talks, hackday presentations, the popular progressive dinner, and the Friday banquet.
+People go out to lunch and dinner together or make meals in the rental houses, and we have evening activities: lightning talks, hackday presentations, the popular progressive dinner, and the Friday banquet.
 From waking to falling into bed, you are only bored if you want to be.

 Sound exhausting?
 Traditional conference often are, but for some reason most people come away recharged.
-And that's our aim, that you come away with much more energy than you arrived with!
+And that's our aim, that you leave full of energy!

 ## Understanding the Conference